plasmoapp/plasmo-voice/README.md

 Priority Push-to-talk button | `none`
 Mute your microphone | `M`

-Make sure to rebind the push-to-talk key to something you're used to.
-Also, check out voice settings by pressing `V`.
-Go into the Audio tab and make sure you have the right devices selected.
-Test your mic by pressing the `Enable microphone testing` button.
+Check out voice settings by pressing `V`.
+Make sure you have the right devices selected and your microphone is working.

 ## Wiki